henrik/old-henrik.nyh.se/_posts/2012-07-13_18-15-tests-on-demand-using-vimux-and-turbux-with-spork-and-guard.markdown

 :call VimuxRunCommand("rspec spec/my_spec.rb")
 {% endhighlight %}

 By default, Vimux opens a new pane (and then reuses it) to run the command.
-As I always set up my workspace with about 80% editor on the left, 20% test runner on the right, I've configured it to just use the nearest pane instead:
+As I tend to manually set up my workspace with about 80% editor on the left, 20% test runner on the right, I've configured it to just use the nearest pane instead:

 {% highlight vim %}
 let g:VimuxUseNearestPane = 1